All in? Skip it? What's the place for social media?

 Forget Facebook and leverage LinkedIn

 It should be pretty clear that LinkedIn is the place to be for serious B2B work.
-It's a rapidly growing social network as these 25 stats show.
+It's a rapidly growing social network.
 Is every prospect an active LinkedIn user?
 No. And of those that are active, are all engaging in group dialogs?
 Again, no. Some may be just trolling for jobs, and many will lurk in conversations without participating.
 Is that a problem?
 Well, that depends.

 If your approach is to just blast stuff out, you'll fade into the noise.
 After all, since 74% of buyers select vendors that first provide value, they're not looking for newsfeeds, they're looking for value.
 And if the value is in your expertise, then the way you share it is through discussions and referrals to your substantive content offers which provide deeper dives into topics.